SahilApte/Password-Gen/README.md

 # Password-Gen
-A simple Password Generator which can be used to generate passwords
+A simple Password Generator which can be used to generate passwords written in python 3.8.6 using two built-in modules string and random.